Finding a publishing service

 PARTRIDGE PUBLISHING AFRICA: A division of Author Solutions LLC, Partridge Publishing offers package-based publishing and a range of editorial and production services, as well as international distribution.
 What you won’t find here, unfortunately, is unbiased advice or high quality editing – their business model is to sell you their services, even if your manuscript is weak and unlikely to sell, and editing generally consists of basic grammar, spelling and punctuation checks made by English second-language speakers.
 Although they can be considered a vanity press in the true sense of the word, they have opened the door for new African writers and their entry level publishing options (book cover design, layout, ISBN, printing and distribution) are very affordable by normal publishing standards.
 If you are thinking of using one of their more expensive packages, you’d be well-advised to consider a professional option, instead.

 QUICKFOX PUBLISHING: Quickfox Publishing is a bespoke professional book production and publication service provider.
-Their team of editors, designers and consultants have worked for South Africa’s largest publishers such as Random-Struik, MacMillan, Oxford University Press, Cambridge University Press, Pearson Education, and others.
-They specialise in non-fiction, coffee table, academic and educational books, and offer print and electronic magazine, quarterly report, newsletter and catalogue production services and content hosting.
-They also offer cost-effective package deals for fiction and biographical ebook conversion and distribution through the world’s largest ebook retailers, and international print-on-demand distribution services.
+Their team of editors, designers and consultants have worked for South Africa’s largest educational and trade publishers.
+Although they publish a variety of genres, they specialise in non-fiction, coffee table, spiritual, alternative health, health, academic and educational books, and offer print and electronic magazine, quarterly report, newsletter and catalogue production services.
+They also offer cost-effective package deals for fiction and biographical ebook conversion and distribution through the world’s largest online retailers, as well as international print-on-demand distribution services.
+They network with other service providers such as publicists and bookstore distributors to provide a seamless one-stop solution.
 Clients include entrepreneurs, motivational speakers, businesses, corporates, subject specialists, chefs, trainers, and educational and academic content providers.
 Quickfox is based in Cape Town but services clients throughout South Africa and abroad.